European shares led higher by Casino; Burberry slumps

 Strategists at JP Morgan said in a note that all the major European countries they track are seeing more earnings downgrades than upgrades, with Italy and Spain in particular experiencing a major reversal of their upward earnings trend.

-TeliaSonera fell 3 percent after U.S. short-seller Muddy Waters revealed it had a short position in the Swedish firm, and made serious criticisms of it.
-It closed off its lows after TeliaSonera dismissed the criticism.
-(Editing by Andrew Roche/Ruth Pitchford)
+TeliaSonera fell 4 percent after U.S. short-seller Muddy Waters revealed it had a short position in the Swedish firm, and made serious criticisms of it.
+TeliaSonera dismissed the criticism.
+(Editing by Andrew Roche)

 * Rotork boosted by upgrade (Recasts, adds quotes and details, updates prices)